What Kind of Insurance Do I Need If I’m Going Travelling For 3 Months?

 You should always read your travel insurance policy carefully to check it covers what you need.
 You should speak to your travel insurance provider if your plans change on your trip and you need to extend your policy or add another country.

 Expatriate Group offers comprehensive travel insurance for short trips, long trips, single trips, and annual cover.
-Get a quick quote for your travel insurance today or view our travel insurance plans for more information.
+Get a quick quote for your travel insurance today or view our travel insurance plans and international health insurance plans for more information.